elegantchaos/Builder/README.md

 The custom phases that we execute live outside of the SwiftPM build system.
 It has no knowledge of them, and so we can't take advantage of this behaviour.

-Let's say we add a custom build phase which runs `mogenerator` and creates some Swift source files from a model.
+Let's say we add a custom build phase which runs `protobuf` and creates some Swift source files from a model.
 If we're lucky, SwiftPM may be smart enough to only recompile the generated source files that have actually changed.

-Builder however will not be so smart and will run `mogenerator` every time, regardless of whether the model has changed.
+Builder however will not be so smart and will run `protobuf` every time, regardless of whether the model has changed.

-Clearly `mogenerator` could implement its own dependency checking, as could every custom tool.
+Clearly `protobuf` could implement its own dependency checking, as could every custom tool.
 Not ideal.

 Possibly we could extend Builder's model in a way that allows custom tools to describe their dependencies, so that we could provide the dependency logic for all custom tools, maybe even backed by `llbuild`.
 Xcode's custom build phases attempts to do this, allowing you to describe a list of input and output files, but it's not very flexible and requires files to be listed individually.
 A decent system would require good pattern matching and the ability to write general rules...